dotnet/runtime/docs/workflow/README.md

 - **The Target Platform:** This is the platform you are building the artifacts for, i.e. the platform you intend to run your builds on.

-The *Build Platform* and the *Target Platform* can be either the same of different from each other.
-The former scenario is straightforward, as you will most likely be doing all the work on the same machine.
-When working with the latter one, the process is called *cross-compiling*.
+The *Build Platform* and the *Target Platform* can be either the same as or different from each other.
+The former scenario is straightforward, as you will likely be doing all the work on the same machine.
+In the latter scenario, the process is called *cross-compiling*.
 There are certain workflows that require you to follow this process, as it is not possible to build the repo directly on those platforms (e.g., Web Assembly (WASM), Browser, Mobiles).
 The full instructions on how to work with this are detailed in the building docs later on.

 Additionally, keep in mind that cloning the full history of this repo takes roughly 400-500 MB of network transfer, inflating to a repository that can consume somewhere between 1 to 1.5 GB.
 A build of the repo can take somewhere between 10 and 20 GB of space for a single OS and Platform configuration depending on the portions of the product built.
 This might increase over time, so consider this to be a minimum bar for working with this codebase.